 Lynne is a wife of a teacher and mother of four sons.
 She has volunteered extensively within her community and is a strong proponent of the saying “It takes a village to raise a child”.

 Robert Patzelt, Q.C., ICD.D is an executive and former business lawyer with over 35 years of experience in organizational leadership, operations, mergers and acquisitions and business development.
 A consultant assisting businesses navigate through challenging transitions as well as assisting organizations with their governance, Robert is also a board director for multiple organizations and an award-winning business leader with degrees in business, economics and law.

-Jodene Dunleavy, B.Ed, M.A., is a Senior Strategic Policy Advisor with the Office of Priorities and Planning (Provincial Government).
+Jodene Dunleavy, B.Ed, M.A., is a former Senior Strategic Policy Advisor with the Office of Priorities and Planning (Provincial Government).
 In her career she has worked in the public and not-for-profit sectors promoting evidence-based policy and program design, championing sector partnerships, and working toward shared system change.
 Achieving a more just and inclusive world is at the heart of the values she brings to her professional and volunteer roles.